getfider/fider/README.md

 7) Navigate to `http://demo.dev.canhearyou.com:3000/` and boom!
 Welcome to your new local WeCanHearYou development copy!

 Change some code, fix some bugs, implement some features and send us your Pull Request!

+# How to run the tests

+1) run `docker-compose up -d pgtest` to start a test-only PostgreSQL database on Docker.
+2) run `make test`.